dwgoon/jpegio/README.md

 ## Installation

-It is recommended to install by compiling yourself, use the following command.
+It is recommended to install by compiling yourself.
 The installation process includes compiling C/C++ source codes.

 ```